bolsinga/site/README.md

 # site
-This program can read the JSON files from web_generator
+This program can read the JSON files from web_generator.